Legion (Marvel Comics): Fictional character biography

 While working in an Israeli psychiatric facility, Charles Xavier met a patient named Gabrielle Haller.
 The two had an affair which ended amicably.
 Gabrielle became pregnant with David, but did not tell Charles.

-David, at a young age, was living with his mother and godfather, Daniel Shomron, in Paris when his home was attacked by anti-Semitic terrorists and his godfather was killed.
-The trauma of the situation caused an initial manifestation of David's mutant powers, as David incinerated the minds of the terrorists.
-In the process, he unintentionally absorbed the mind of terrorist leader Jemail Karami and was rendered catatonic for years.
-As he recovered, he was moved to Moira MacTaggert's care at the Muir Island research facility.
-The trauma, possibly in conjunction with his powers, caused David's mind to dissociate chronically until he developed dissociative identity disorder, each alter manifesting different mutant abilities.
+David, at a young age, lives with his mother and godfather, Daniel Shomron, in Paris until Daniel is killed in an attack by anti-Semitic terrorists.
+The trauma of the situation causes an initial manifestation of David's mutant powers, as David incinerates the minds of the terrorists.
+In the process, he unintentionally absorbs the mind of terrorist leader Jemail Karami and is rendered catatonic for years.
+As he recovers, David is moved to Moira MacTaggert's care at Muir Island.
+The trauma, possibly in conjunction with his powers, causes David to develop dissociative identity disorder, with each alter manifesting different mutant abilities.

-The Karami alter, which manifested telepathic abilities, struggled for years to separate his consciousness from David's.
-In the process, Karami tried to unify as many alters as he could, trying to end David's catatonic state.
-Some of the alters resisted Karami, most notably Jack Wayne, a swaggering adventurer who was telekinetic, and Cyndi, a temperamental, rebellious girl who was pyrokinetic.
-Ultimately Karami, Wayne, and Cyndi continued to exist as David's most prominent alters.
+The Karami alter, which manifested telepathic abilities, struggles for years to separate his consciousness from David's.
+In the process, Karami attempts to unify as many alters as he could, trying to end David's catatonic state.
+Some of the alters resist Karami, most notably Jack Wayne, a swaggering adventurer who was telekinetic, and Cyndi, a temperamental, rebellious girl who was pyrokinetic.
+Karami, Wayne, and Cyndi persist as David's most prominent alters.

-During his time at Muir Island, David saved Moira and Wolfsbane from a fatal accident by accessing the telekinetic abilities of his Jack Wayne alter.
-However, this allowed Wayne to take control of David's body, and he left the island.
-The New Mutants tracked him down and, after a struggle, convinced Wayne to allow David to again assume control.
-Soon after, David was possessed by the Shadow King.
-While under the Shadow King's influence, David killed the mutant Destiny and destroyed 2/3 of the island.
-When the X-Men and X-Factor defeated the Shadow King, David was again left in a coma.
+During his time at Muir Island, David saves Moira and Wolfsbane from a fatal accident by accessing the telekinetic abilities of Jack Wayne.
+However, this allowed Wayne to take control of David's body and leave the island.
+The New Mutants track him down and convince Wayne to allow David to again assume control.
+Soon after, David is possessed by the Shadow King.
+Under the Shadow King's influence, David kills Destiny and destroys 2/3 of Muir island.
+When the X-Men and X-Factor defeat the Shadow King, David is left comatose.